Our project plan

 Working with our farmers at West Park Farm estate in Horsley The Tree Planting Team at Surrey County Council are seeking volunteers to enhance this recreational green space.
 No experience needed, just wrap up warm, bring a spade and join in!

-- Date: Tuesday 3 and Thursday 5 December
+- Date: Thursday 5 December

 - Place: Horley, RH7 6HT